 The boy looked at the witch’s hooded face, and then back at the Tildy.
 “Her?”
 He seemed disappointed.

 “Certainly!
 You were perhaps expecting some hobgoblin or old crone?”
 Tildy asked with a laugh.

-The boy stared hard at the witch, whose hidden features remained impassive.
+The boy stared hard at the witch, who remained impassive.
 “You’re pulling my leg,” he said at last.

 “Oh, is she?” the witch replied.
 She hunched over, pulling back her hood as she put her face near his.
-Tildy had always thought the witch looked very much like a regular woman, her features sometimes harsh, though never unkind.
+Tildy had always thought her adoptive mother looked very much like any other woman, her features sometimes severe, though never unkind.
 The boy stepped back, nonetheless.

 “I wonder lad, how is your spleen?” she asked with a graveled affectation to her voice.
-She jabbed a finger toward his chest, the one with the long yellow nail.
+She jabbed a finger toward his chest, the one with the long yellow nail and blood-red ring.
 “I need some bile for a warty curse, but I needs it fresh!”
 She finished with a low cackle.

 Tildy watched the boy’s eyes widen and was about to intervene when he gave the witch a shrewd look.
 “How would you know if it’s fresh?”